husarion/husarion_ugv_crsf_teleop/ROS_API.md

 ## `husarion_ugv_crsf_teleop`

-Main package for controlling robots using a CRSF compatible remote control.
+The main package for controlling robots using a CRSF compatible remote control.
 A receiver should be connected to the robot's computer via USB-UART converter or be integrated as a hardware USB dongle.
 The CRSF protocol parser is implemented based on the following [specification](https://github.com/crsf-wg/crsf/wiki).

 ### Launch Files